How To Ease The Pain For Dogs When Kids Head Back To School

-Back to school season - it’s ruff on everyone, including your dog!
-As your kids return to school and life goes back to normal, you may feel wistful for those lazy summer days by the river.
-When those first bells ring, your furry friend will wonder, "where are all my belly rubs?
-Is it me?
-Whose a good boy?
-AM I a good boy?"
+Back to school season — it’s rough on everyone, including your dog!
+As kids return to school and schedules gets back to normal, you might feel wistful for those lazy summer days by the river.

 Your doggo is part of the family and they pick up on vibes.
 Remember being a kid and knowing something is wrong without actually knowing what’s wrong?
 Your dog does that too, which makes it important to acknowledge their feelings.
 It can be hard to control your kid’s responses to going to school, but if you let your dog set the tone for that moment your kid gets home from school, it can be much more relaxing for everyone involved!

 3. Make sure your pup gets lots of exercise.